Build Your Own Product Discovery Toolbox

 Many companies use Scrum artifacts and rituals to clarify their deliver efforts—the “what needs to be done”.
 And while a 2-week sprint is, in theory, supposed to be focussed on the qualitative sprint goal, the ultimate measure of success for a majority of teams is defined by delivering the “output” (aka the number of stories).
 In this model, a team improves when its velocity improves.

 This mental model breaks down during Product Discovery.
 Why?
-From a bird’s eye view, the possible phases of a Product Discovery can be broken down like this:
+From a bird’s eye view, the possible can be broken down like this:

 Phases of product discovery